jhausladen/esclide/README.md

   * Server setup (Tested on Debian-based systems: Debian 8, Ubuntu 14.04 LTS, Ubuntu 16.04 LTS)
   * Debug-Control Service (Independent)

+#### Encryption using Let's Encrypt

   * Valid [Let’s Encrypt](https://letsencrypt.org/) certificates at `/etc/letsencrypt/` to be mounted by each Docker container with, e.g., [certbot](https://certbot.eff.org/)

         sudo apt-get install certbot [-t jessie-backports]
         certbot certonly --standalone -d example.com
+  * Adapt the path to the private key and certificate (`/etc/letsencrypt/live/<domain>/privkey.pem`) in `cloud9/plugins-server/connect/connect-plugin.js` and `cloud9/plugins-server/cloud9.ide.embeddeddeveloper/embeddeddevelopertools.js` to reflect your domain
   * Copy the `convert_letsencrypt_jks.sh` script to the `/usr/bin/` folder and adapt the configuration to your setup
   * Run the `convert_letsencrypt_jks.sh` script to create the `keystore.jks` file in `/etc/letsencrypt/`
   * Regularly update the certificates with a Cron job issued by root: